MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 var popup = new ContentView
 {
+    Padding = new Thickness(10),
     Content = new Label
     {
         Text = "This is a very important message!"
     }
 };
 ```

+A popup will present with a default `Padding` of 15.
+In order to make the `SimplePopup` look better a `Padding` of 10 has been added.

 ## Presenting a Popup